 Simultaneously, in the captivating northern city of Chiang Mai, the Yee Peng Festival of Light paints the sky with its mesmerizing display.
 Countless paper lanterns ascend, their warm glow creating a stunning symphony of light that dances among the stars.

 Hanukkah or Chanukah Festival

-Hanukkah or Chanukah is the eight-day Jewish festival of light which celebrates the triumph of light over darkness, purity over adulteration, and spirituality over materialism.
-At the heart of the festival is the nightly lighting of the Menorah candelabrum: a single flame on the first night, two on the second evening, until the eighth and final night of Chanukah, when all eight candles are burning.
+A cherished eight-day Jewish tradition that rejoices in the victory of light prevailing over darkness, purity triumphing over impurity, and spirituality prevailing over materialism.
+The centerpiece of this festive occasion is the nightly kindling of the Menorah candelabrum.
+It starts with a solitary flame on the initial night, followed by two on the second evening, culminating in a dazzling display of all eight candles ablaze on the eighth and final night of Chanukah.